 There are few things that wine lovers enjoy more than driving along the Route des Châteaux north of Bordeaux -along both sides, row upon row of vineyards as far as the eye can see.
 The names on the road signs tick off a fabulous list: Latour, Lafite and Mouton Rothschild, Palmer, Pichon Baron, Cos d’Estournel.

 Stop at the Chateau Marquis d'Alesme located in the world-famous village of Margaux.
 Whilst you explore this magical property your children will be taken care of by their own private guide and enjoy a treasure hunt through the property.
 An enjoyable and interesting experience for all.

-For lunch we recommend that you relax in the vineyards of a Grand Cru Classé winery during a picnic lunch.
+For lunch, we recommend that you relax in the vineyards of a Grand Cru Classé winery during a picnic lunch.

-Cross the Garonne River to arrive to the enchanting medieval village of Saint-Émilion, classified by UNESCO.
+Cross the Garonne River to arrive at the enchanting medieval village of Saint-Émilion, classified by UNESCO.
 A luminous, ochre-colored jewel built of limestone and Roman roof tiles, perched on a plateau and completely surrounded by a sea of vineyards.
-Explore the village with your private guide and hear all of the stories from the Medieval times.
+Explore the village with your private guide and hear all of the stories from Medieval times.

-After a bistro type lunch in the village, we recommend that you stop at one of the wine properties close by where a private chef will be waiting for you.
+After a bistro-type lunch in the village, we recommend that you stop at one of the wine properties close by where a private chef will be waiting for you.
 Enjoy a pastry class where you will all learn how to make some of France's iconic pastries.